mttam/YT_python/README.md

     - Run the script using: `python main.py`

 2. **Using the executable file:**
-    - Download the executable file and run it.
+    - Download the last realease and run the main.exe file.

 ## Technologies Used
 - **Python**: The programming language used.